dayton-outar/glif/algos/js/codility/caterpillar/README.md

 Let’s estimate the time complexity of the above algorithm.
 At the first glance we have two nested loops, what suggest quadratic time.
 However, notice that at every step we move the front or the back of the caterpillar, and their positions will never exceed $n$.
 Thus we actually get an _O(n)_ solution.

-The above estimation of time complexity is based on amortized cost[^1], which will be explained more precisely in future lessons.
+The above estimation of time complexity is based on amortized cost[^1].

 ## 15.2 Exercise